freeCodeCamp/freeCodeCamp/guide/english/vim/basic-usage/index.md

 ---
-title: Basic Usage
+title: VIM Editor
 ---
 ## VIM Basic Usage

 ### Open File
-- Run vim or vi and open the given filename.
+- Run vim or vi from the command line and specify the filename to work with.

 ### Insert Mode
-- Once opening the page enter I and you will see the text "Insert Mode" at the bottom of your screen.
+- Once the file is opened and displayed, press the key 'I' to go into INSERT mode to edit the file.
+This can be verified with the text "Insert Mode" at the bottom of your screen.
 From here you can make any changes you want to the text of your file.

 ### Save File
 - :w